neonephos/outreach/documents/outreach_committee_playbook/marketing/marketing_template_work_packages.md

 | Requirements  | Participants |
 |Outputs| Ebook|

-[EBooks offered by the foundation](https://www.cncf.io/free-ebook-ci-cd-with-kubernetes/) offer technical users the ability to deep dive into NNF or its projects..
+[Ebooks offered by the foundation](https://www.cncf.io/free-ebook-ci-cd-with-kubernetes/) offer technical users the ability to deep dive into NNF or its projects..
 Even today, not all learning is done through AI, Videos and technical documentation.

 This package includes: